Farida-Adamu/Clustering-Analysis-with-Python/README.md

 # Clustering-Analysis-with-Python

-This is a group project from my masters degree
+This is a group project from  during my MSc at BSB

 Three data extracts containing staff skills, educational qualifications & job profile / grades were provided by pwc.
 The task is to cluster the samples provided, analyse, and present each cluster.*